Computing the cohomology of constructible \'etale sheaves on curves: Algorithmic aspects

 \subsection{Representing curves and sheaves}

 \paragraph{Representing curves} A smooth projective curve over a field $k_0$ is defined by a (possibly singular) plane model given by a polynomial in two variables.
-A closed subscheme of such a curve is defined by equations; an open subscheme is defined by its closed complement.
+When working with a closed subscheme of a smooth curve, we may always suppose that its image in the plane model is nonsingular.
+Such a closed subscheme is defined by equations; an open subscheme is defined by its closed complement.
 A morphism of smooth curves is given by a morphism of plane models, i.e. by two polynomials in two variables.
-A curve $X$ with ordinary singularities is defined by its normalisation $\tX$, as well as the subsets of points of $\tX$ that have the same singular image in $X$.
+The only time we need to work with rational points is when considering the geometric points in a given closed subscheme $Z_0$ of the curve; in that case, we may replace $k_0$ with a finite extension over which these points are defined.
+This extension has degree bounded by the number $r$ of geometric points in $Z_0$, and passing to this extension has no impact on the complexity estimates given below, which are all at least polynomial in $r$.
+A curve $X$ with multicross singularities is defined by its normalisation $\tX$, as well as the subsets of points of $\tX$ that have the same singular image in $X$; again, we suppose that these subsets of $\tX$ have a nonsingular image in the plane model.